-- 1. We are particularly well-known for the strength of our language teaching provision. - 2.
-The relatively high proportion of native speakers of the target languages not only enriches all students' learning experience through shared experience and discussion, but also strengthens the linguistic atmosphere we endeavour to create in our classes and social activities. - 3.
-We offer a varied range of modules relating both to the comparative study of cultures and to the five languages taught at Birkbeck (French, German, Italian, Japanese, and Spanish).
+- 1. We are particularly well-known for the strength of our language teaching-provision. - 2.
+The flexibility of our language pathways means that students can normally enter the part-time programme at any language level from beginner to advanced and the fulltime programme at any level from A-level to advanced.
+All students have the opportunity to reach the BA honours degree 'exit' level of attainment. - 3.
+The relatively high proportion of students engaged in the study of Japanese language and culture not only enriches all students' learning experience through shared experience and discussion, but also strengthens the Japanese atmosphere we endeavour to create in our classes and social activities which is helped by our extremely active Japanese society run by the students.
+We offer a varied range of modules relating both to Japanese culture, and the comparative study of cultures relating to Japan and to the other languages taught at Birkbeck (currently German, French, Italian, Portuguese and Spanish). - 4.
+We maintain very strong ties with many Japan-related foundations, and our students can work on internship and placement opportunities with these cultural institutions, sharpening their transferable and job hunting skills.